2016 Donald Trump Las Vegas rally incident: Incident

-At 11:35 am, as Trump was speaking, Sandford noticed that Ameel Jacob, a police officer with the Las Vegas Metropolitan Police Department who was providing security for the event, appeared to have his 9mm Glock 17 pistol unlocked in its holster.
+At 11:35 am, as Trump was speaking, Sandford noticed that Ameel Jacob, a police officer with the Las Vegas Metropolitan Police Department who was providing security for the event, appeared to have his Glock 17 pistol unlocked in its holster.
 Sandford approached Jacob, who was positioned approximately 9 m from the stage where Trump was speaking, and engaged him in conversation, saying that he wanted Trump's autograph.
 While talking to Jacob, Sandford "reached down to try and pull the officer's gun, but it got stuck in his holster".
 Sandford was immediately subdued and arrested by Jacob and two other police officers.
 Sandford was described as appearing "confused" at the time of his arrest.
-Police officers are widely equipped with retention holsters that prevent their firearm from unlocking until a release mechanism has been engaged.
-In many cases, there are additional retention devices in use other than the typical leather strap or rotating hood that cover the top of the handgun.

 After being taken into custody by the Las Vegas Metropolitan Police Department, Sandford was handed over to the United States Secret Service.
-After agreeing to waive his Miranda rights, Sandford was interrogated by two special agents, during which time he stated that his intent had been "to kill Trump", that "if he were on the street tomorrow, he would try this again", and he had been planning the attempt "for about a year".
+After agreeing to waive his Miranda rights, Sandford was interrogated by two special agents, during which time he stated that his intent had been "to kill Trump", that "if he were on the street tomorrow, he would try this again", and that he had been planning the attempt "for about a year".
 Sandford also stated that he had only anticipated being able to fire "one to two" shots and that he had expected to have been killed.